roman/Haskell-etc/README.md

 ## Reading a spec file

-To read a spec file you need to use the `Etc.readConfigSpec` function, this function can accept either a JSON or YAML filepath.
-You can also use the `Etc.parseConfigSpec` if you already gather the contents of a spec file from a different source.
+To read a spec file you need to use the `System.Etc.readConfigSpec` function, this function can accept either a JSON or YAML filepath.
+You can also use the `System.Etc.parseConfigSpec` if you already gather the contents of a spec file from a different source.

 ### YAML support